 To check whether our results are sensitive to the kernel used for the Gaussian process model, we replicated the Bayesian regret experiments with Matérn kernels with smoothness parameters $\nu = 3/2, 5/2$, as well as the squared exponential kernel, which is the limit of Matérn kernels as $\nu\->\infty$ \cite{rasmussen06}.

-Similar to the original results of \Cref{fig:bayesian_regret}, we can clearly see from \Cref{fig:fixed_amplitude_kernel} and \Cref{fig:fixed_amplitude_cost_aware_kernel} that behavior splits into three regimes: \1 \emph{Easy:} $d$ sufficiently-small, most policies achieve similar performance. \2 \emph{Medium-hard:} $d$ moderate-to-large, both PBGI variants perform better than baselines. \3 \emph{Very hard:} $d$ sufficiently large, no policy outperforms random search. \0 We also see that $d=32$ lands in the very-hard regime for the uniform-cost case but not for the cost-aware case: intuitively, this occurs because costs can reduce the effective volume of the search space, since high-cost regions without promising points can be excluded from search.
+Similar to the original results of \Cref{fig:bayesian_regret}, we can clearly see from \Cref{fig:fixed_amplitude_kernel} and \Cref{fig:fixed_amplitude_cost_aware_kernel} that behavior splits into three regimes: \1 \emph{Easy:} $d$ sufficiently-small, most policies achieve similar performance. \2 \emph{Medium-hard:} $d$ moderate-to-large, both PBGI variants match or outperform baselines. \3 \emph{Very hard:} $d$ sufficiently large, no policy outperforms random search. \0 We also see that $d=32$ lands in the very-hard regime for the uniform-cost case but not for the cost-aware case: intuitively, this occurs because costs can reduce the effective volume of the search space, since high-cost regions without promising points can be excluded from search.

 This behavior is consistent among different kernels, but where the exact threshold at which regimes switch differs.
 In particular, for the squared exponential kernel, the separation between the medium and the hard regime appears earlier than for the other variants: all policies there have similar performance to random search when $d=16$.